 - Store flour properly to keep it from spoiling.

 - Bread flour has a higher amount of gluten than all-purpose flour.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.
-You can make your own bread flour by adding 1-1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.
+You can make your own bread flour by adding 1 1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.

-- Brush loaves with egg white before baking to produce a shiny crust.
+- Brush loaves with milk instead of egg white before baking to produce a darker crust.